When Surgery Goes Wrong

 It will be cold comfort to a patient who has experienced a surgical complication to tell them that it was simply a “misadventure,” but that’s the terminology our courts have adopted to distinguish excusable surgical errors from negligent ones.

 That’s one of the challenging aspects of proving a surgical malpractice case in court.
-The patient’s medical malpractice lawyer has to demonstrate that the error at issue rises to a level beyond a mere “misadventure,” and that it actually constitutes negligence.
-In these cases, it’s important to hire an experienced, medical malpractice lawyer — someone who has litigated these cases and won.
+The patient’s medical malpractice lawyer has to demonstrate that the error at issue rises to a level beyond a mere “misadventure” and that it actually constitutes negligence.
+In these cases, it’s important to hire an experienced medical malpractice lawyer — someone who has litigated these cases and won.

-We are industry leaders and we know what it takes to succeed in even the most complex surgical negligence cases.
+We are industry leaders and know what it takes to succeed in even the most complex surgical negligence cases.

-Click here to read my successful trial decision in the surgical negligence case of Shearer v.
+- Read my successful trial decision in the surgical negligence case of Shearer v.
 Sewchand.

-Click here to read my successful trial decision in the surgical negligence case of Crump v.
+- Read my successful trial decision in the surgical negligence case of Crump v.
 Fiture.

 Proving Surgical Negligence